 Globetrotting can take a toll on your health

-Every year now for longer than I care to remember, I pack up my bags and venture overseas to do research.
+Almost every year now, for longer than I care to remember, I pack up my bags and venture overseas to do research.

 Although they can be tiring, I love these annual expeditions.
 Not only do they teach me about ancient medical practices or the healing properties of an exotic plant, they always provide new insights into myself and other cultures.